boredsquirrel/media-scripts/README.md

 Patreon videos can be extracted from the browser, using Firefox addons [like this one](https://addons.mozilla.org/firefox/addon/video-audio-downloader).
 But they are separated into snippets, have broken metadata and more.

-`ffmpeg` is able to extract the AAC audio stream from the actual MP3-TS files, concatenate them and write them into a m4a container.
+`ffmpeg` is able to extract the AAC audio stream from the actual MP3-TS files, concatenate them and write them into an m4a container.

 ## Concatenate
 There are generic `mp3concat` and `mp4concat` scripts there.